dfrib/emacs_setup/README.md

 $ sudo apt-get install clang-4.0 llvm-4.0 libclang-4.0-dev clang-format-4.0
 ```

-You might also want to update to use `clang-4.0` to provide for `/usr/bin/clang` (which may be entirely missing now):
+You might also want to update to use `clang-4.0` to provide for `/usr/bin/clang` (which may be pointing to and older clang or missing entirely):

 ```
 $ sudo update-alternatives --install /usr/bin/clang clang /usr/bin/clang-4.0 100 \